Hiding items

 These three people were involved in making "Notting Hill".
 Please note that the result has nothing to do with aspects, but purely with links.

-Hiding is revoked in the view's menu: "View | Revoke hiding" or by pressing Ctrl-F7.
-I.e. all hidden elements reappear.
+Hiding is rescinded in the view's menu: "View | Revoke hiding".

 Another example: I want to see which films Julia Roberts and Richard Curtis have worked on together.